 Should I punish them if they fight?

 No. Punishment increases fear and can create negative associations with each other.
 Instead, interrupt with a loud noise (clap, shake a can of coins), separate them, and go back a phase.
 If fighting happens more than once, you’re moving too fast.
+If fighting continues after you’ve slowed down and consulted a behaviorist, these cats may not be compatible.

 Most cat introductions fail because someone got impatient at week two.
 The cats who “worked it out on their own” are the ones whose owners got lucky with temperament matches.
 For everyone else, this process works if you follow it.
 Three weeks feels long when you’re in it.
 Three years of a stressed, hiding cat because you rushed feels much longer.
+And knowing when to choose permanent separation over forcing cohabitation is the mark of a responsible cat owner.

 For more on reading cat behavior during this process, see cat body language guide.
 If you’re setting up multiple litter boxes and running into issues, litter box problems covers placement and resource guarding.
 And if you’re preparing your home for a second cat, best cat trees multi cat homes helps with vertical territory setup.